Skip to main content

 Cross-Client Memory

 Store a memory in Claude Desktop, recall it from Cursor or Claude Code.
-Every client hits the same Supabase database — no sync, no export, no intermediary.
+Every client hits the same PostgreSQL database.
+No sync, no export, no intermediary.

 An Ogham stone sheltered within an ancient oak tree